opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 The e-commerce account can be based on your personal email/phone number or a separate corporate account.

-**Part 1: Enter work email in e-commerce store**
+**Part 1: Enter work email address in e-commerce store**
 1. Find the corporate billing setup option in the store.
-You can refer to the store's corporate billing setup guide.
-2. Enter your **work email**, i.e. Singapore Public Service official email address.
+2. Enter your **work email address**, i.e. Singapore Public Service official email address.
 It usually ends with .gov.sg, but may differ for some agencies.
-3. If you see the picture below, continue to **Part 2**.
+3. You should see an image with the authentication instructions (see below).
+Continue to **Part 2**.

 ![Set up corporate billing screen](/assets/img_svp_7.png)